setmy-info/setmy-info.github.io/src/site/markdown/it/architecture/decisions/timeImportance.md

     - Often suggest black-box development, where they do as best they can, but works, skipping technical and non-functional requirements (trying to avoid these).
 Delivering functional results based on their own decisions, while skipping some technical or non-functional requirements.
+    - Unnecessary work is avoided, focusing only on tasks that generate value and contribute directly to outcomes.
 * Larger companies usually have more flexibility in how time is managed and can tolerate a certain level of inefficiency.